Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 TblProducts set price=10000 where id=2

-Now, when We execute an update statement, it will update the price of the Mobile Phone in TblProducts Table.
+Now, when we execute an update statement, it will update the price of the Mobile Phone in the TblProducts table.

-Now, right now ,sql update statement is not part of any transaction.
-So as soon as you execute the update statement the change is made permanent to the database.
+Now, currently, the SQL update statement is not part of any transaction.
+So as soon as you execute the update statement, the change is made permanent to the database.

-On the other hand, you can make an updated statement belong to a transaction by including begin transaction.
-So now let’s try to change the price to 15000 with a transaction.
+On the other hand, you can make an update statement belong to a transaction by including 'begin transaction'.
+So now let’s try to change the price to 15000 within a transaction.

 Begin Transaction